A Note on Jing and Li's Type B Quasisymetric Schur Functions: Further properties of quasisymmetric Schur -functions

-We will now consider the multiplication of quasisymmetric Schur $P$ functions.
+We will now consider the multiplication of quasisymmetric Schur $P$-functions.

-\begin{thm} The multiplication of a quasisymmetric ${P}$ function with a Schur $P$-function does not necessarily have a positive expansion into quasisymmetric $P$-functions. \end{thm} \begin{proof}Positivity fails even in the simplest case of $\widehat{P}_{(1)}$: \end{proof} Note that we do not even have a set inclusion between the diagrams of $(2,3)$ and $(3,1)$ so we do not have a natural rule of calculating the expansion of $\widehat{P}_{(1)}P_{\lambda}$ by adding boxes to the diagram of $\lambda$ and assigning signs.
+\begin{thm} The multiplication of a Schur's $P$-function with a a quasisymmetric Schur ${P}$-function does not necessarily have a positive expansion into quasisymmetric Schur $P$-functions. \end{thm} \begin{proof}Positivity fails even in the simplest case of $\widehat{P}_{(1)}$: \end{proof} Note that we do not even have a set inclusion between the diagrams of $(2,3)$ and $(3,1)$ so we do not have a natural rule of calculating the expansion of $\widehat{P}_{(1)}P_{\lambda}$ by adding boxes to the diagram of $\lambda$ and assigning signs.
 Same statement applies to the multiplication of $\widehat{P}$ functions, as $\widehat{P}_{(3,1)}=P_{(3,1)}$.